benchopt/benchopt/doc/index.rst

     $ benchopt run -h

-to get more details about the different options or read the :ref:`api_documentation`.
+to get more details about the different options read the :ref:`cli_documentation`.

 Some available benchmarks
 -------------------------